FAU-CDI/wisski-distillery/README.md

 sudo bash /factory/purge.sh SLUG
 ```

+To ensure

+## License

+This project and associated files in this repository are licensed as follows:

+    WissKI-Distillery - A docker-based WissKI instance server
+    Copyright (C) 2020 The KWARC Group <kwarc.info>

+    This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU Affero General Public License as
+    published by the Free Software Foundation, either version 3 of the
+    License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful,
+    but WITHOUT ANY WARRANTY; without even the implied warranty of
+    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+    GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License
+    along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+Please see `agpl-3.0.txt` for a legally binding license text.
+The short summary of the license is:

+- You may use this software for any purpose, including commerical.
+- You may create derivative works, and use those for any purpose, including commerical.

+if you follow the following conditions:

+- You provide the end-user with a copy of this license.
+- You make the source code of any derivative works available.
+- Any derivative works clearly list changes made.
+- You license any derivative works under the same license.

+This also applies if you only run a backend service based on this software.

 ## TODO

-- Compare with Mark Fichtners approach
-- More documentation
-    - Document and improve`update.sh`
 - User-level documentation
     - What is a factory?
     - Why a factory?
     - First steps after provisioning
-- Writeup approach to SSL (Wildcard cert with proxy that downgrades connections to plain http, or mod_md)
 - Automatically setup SALZ adapter (if this is possible)
+- Enable authentication for GraphDB
 - Investigate support for GraphDB Auth in WissKI Salz
     - Eventually enable security if needed
-- Allow customization of GraphDB installation paths

-## License

-Licensed under GPL 3.
+    - Switch to a different TripleStore alltogether?
+- Investigate managing phpmyadmin
+- Investigate managing graphdb
+- Investigate delegating shell access
+- Investigate delegating ftp access